 DICK'S Sporting Goods PONY League World Series

-The double-elimination tournament run ends for two teams.
+After Sunday morning's Breakfast of Champions, Covina, CA, the West Zone champion, takes on the Netherlands/Washington County winner at 12:00 noon.
+Then, the double-elimination tournament run ends for two teams.
 Game 7 (2:30 pm) and Game 8 (5:00 pm) feature squads that lost opening round games.
 Additional elimination contests are slated for Monday and Tuesday, 10:00 am & 12:30 pm both days.
 Winners' bracket games are on tap for Monday at 5:30 & 8:00 pm.

 The Division Championship games are on Tuesday evening's schedule, starting at 5:30 pm & 8:00 pm.
 Depending on those results, "If Necessary" games would be played during the day Wednesday (10:00 am / 12:30 pm).

-And the 2015 DICK'S Sporting Goods PONY League World Series Championship Game will be played Wednesday, 7:30 pm.
+And the 2017 DICK'S Sporting Goods PONY League World Series Championship Game will be played Wednesday, 7:30 pm.

 Previous WJPA Radio